 Introduction

-Evaporation of sessile droplets is a widely observed natural phenomenon and holds an important role in a variety of applications, including inkjet printing[1], DNA mapping[2], spray cooling[3], and microparticle detection[4], etc. Meanwhile, sessile droplet evaporation is a complex phenomenon with heat and mass transfer interaction between the gas, liquid and solid phase.
-It is a challenge to fully understand the mechanism of the sessile droplet evaporation since the evaporation process is controlled by several interdependent factors, such as the droplet contact angle and contact radius[5], contact line motion[6-8], substrate structure[9-14], temperature[15-20] and the surrounding environment[21-23].

-In the seminal work of Picknett and Bexon in 1977[24], sessile droplet evaporation was systematically analyzed, and the concept of different evaporation modes was put forward, in which droplet evaporation was distinguished into evaporation modes: (1) constant contact radius (CCR) mode and (2) constant contact angle (CCA) mode.
-In CCR mode, contact line of the droplet is pinned which means the droplet contact radius remains constant and meanwhile droplet contact angle keeps decreasing.
-In CCA mode, droplet contact angle is unchanged, and the droplet contact line keeps receding.
-In today’s study of sessile droplet evaporation, another two evaporation modes are introduced: (1) the mixed mode in which both the contact radius and contact angle decrease during the evaporation, and (2) the stick-slip mode[25] in which droplet contact line is moved by the pinning and depinning force alternately.
+Evaporation of sessile droplets is an ubiquitous natural phenomenon, which holds an important role in a variety of applications, including inkjet printing[1], DNA mapping[2], spray cooling[3], and microparticle detection[4].
+Meanwhile, sessile droplet evaporation is a complex phenomenon controlled by several interdependent factors, such as the droplet contact angle and contact radius[5], contact line motion[6-8], substrate structure[9-14], temperature[15-20] and the surrounding environment[21-23].
+Since the seminal work of Picknett and Bexon in 1977[24], sessile droplet evaporation on smooth surface has been systematically analyzed, in which droplet evaporation was distinguished into three evaporation modes: (1) the constant contact radius (CCR) mode: the droplet contact line is pinned with constant contact radius while contact angle keeps decreasing.
+(2) the constant contact angle (CCA) mode: once the contact angle approaches the receding contact angle, the contact line keeps receding droplet with unchanged contact angle; 3) the mixed mode: both the contact radius and contact angle decrease near the end of evaporation.
+In several recent studies about the droplet evaporation on structured superhydrophobic surfaces, a special stick-slip mode[25] was observed, in which droplet contact line is moved by the pinning and depinning force alternately.